 Prospective First-Year Students

-Upon matriculation, a pre-admitted student must complete FILM 1304 (Production 1) and FILM 2354 (Screenwriting 1) with a cumulative 2.75 or better GPA in order to be fully admitted into the B.F.A.
-Upon acceptance into the B.F.A., students are required to pass FILM 1301 with a grade of C- or better to receive their degree.
+In order to declare the B.F.A. major, a student must complete FILM 1304 (Production 1) and FILM 2354 (Screenwriting 1) with a cumulative 2.75 or better GPA in order to be fully admitted into the B.F.A.
 Pre-majors are guaranteed enrollment in FILM 1301, FILM 1304, and FILM 2354, and are assigned a Film and Media Arts advisor.

 Testing out of this course will entail both a written exam and a hands-on practicum to show the student’s technical competency.
 Students must receive a B or better on each of these exams to successfully test out of Production 1.
 Testing occurs on specific dates, and students who desire to test out of this course will be informed via email on how to schedule taking the exam.